 Disadvantages: The initial data required to build an initial map for further checks on correspondence.

-Object detection to enable a car to understand what it sees
+Object detection to enable computer vision in self driving cars to understand what it sees

 After building a 3D picture of the whole environment, the next step is to detect particular objects within this picture.
 As we’ve mentioned, all objects that a car sees are assigned features based on semantic segmentation.
 In other words, based on the assigned features a car can distinguish between one object and another and know their abilities and potential threats.